My cousin Mandi had never been to Boston before, and it’s likely that she’d never chosen to vacation there.

 So, when I got the call to meet them in Boston two years ago, I was rather surprised.
 Without hesitation, I rearranged my schedule (with just two days notice) to meet them in Boston for the week.

 I wish I could say the trip was a spur of the moment decision for leisure, but it was a trip of last resort.
-With her cancer progressing, the doctors in Richmond told her there was little they could do for her anymore, but as a mother (1 year old daughter, 4 year old son) that answer wasn’t acceptable to her.
+With her cancer progressing, the doctors in Richmond told her there was little they could do for her anymore, but as a mother (1-year-old daughter, 4-year-old son) that answer wasn’t acceptable to her.

 Mandi was a fighter long before she found out she had cancer, and she viewed her illness as just another roadblock she’d have to get around to live the life she’d always dreamed of.
 As a woman with faith in God, she knew that she and her children would be taken care of regardless of the outcome, and continued to battle.

-When it was suggested that Mandi go to Boston to meet with specialists at Dana-Farber Cancer Institute, she scheduled the appointment and took the Amtrak from Richmond to Boston with her husband and young children, since she was not allowed to fly.
+When it was suggested that Mandi goes to Boston to meet with specialists at Dana-Farber Cancer Institute, she scheduled the appointment and took the Amtrak from Richmond to Boston with her husband and young children, since she was not allowed to fly.

 I had a great time at the New England Aquarium, chasing the penguins with her daughter, Cameron.
 We went on a duck boat tour, and I kept blowing my duck caller to make her son Eddie laugh, much to the chagrin of others on the boat.
 I took them on their first cab ride to see Fenway Park, and I’m pretty sure the lobster rolls we ate were their first.